afentonjr/BayES-Lab/README.md

 #### Example Script

-To run an example script to estimate the composition of an electrolyte containing unsubstituted and methyl phenothiazine using CV, <b>download the repository, open the directory to be "BayES-Lab/", open the script "Example_Script_Compound_Identification_CV.m", and run the script (no function inputs are needed).</b> Note that similarly to the library development module, text is output onto the command window to display the progress of the protocol.
+To run an example script to estimate the composition of an analyte solution containing unsubstituted and methyl phenothiazine using CV, <b>download the repository, open the directory to be "BayES-Lab/", open the script "Example_Script_Compound_Identification_CV.m", and run the script (no function inputs are needed).</b> Note that similarly to the library development module, text is output onto the command window to display the progress of the protocol.

-<b>To run an example script for CSW voltammetry taken from the same electrolyte, perform the above procedure for "Example_Script_Compound_Identification_CSWV.m".</b>
+<b>To run an example script for CSW voltammetry taken from the same analyte solution, perform the above procedure for "Example_Script_Compound_Identification_CSWV.m".</b>

 Note that with the exact inputs in this script, two warnings will appear that say there will be no adjustment of the reference potential.
 This is normal and expected.
 If the Parallel Computing Toolbox is being used, a warning may be issued for every type of parameter in the library, as they are uninitialized temporary variables; this is also okay and expected.